Investigating Brain Dysfunction

 Scoring

-Normative Comparisons
+Normative Comparisons and Neuropsychological Assessment

-You don’t pass or fail neuropsychological tests!
+Let’s be clear, you don’t pass or fail neuropsychological tests!
 The neuropsychological laboratory is not school.
 Undergoing a neuropsychological assessment is also not the same as IQ testing.
-The tests provide objective information about brain function, irrespective of how bright the patient may happen to be.
-To figure out if the test results are within the normal range, above average, below average, or abnormal, they are compared to a database of normative reference values.
+Moreover, irrespective of how bright the patient may happen to be, the tests provide objective information about brain function.

-Statistical Significance vs. Clinical Significance
+Statistical Significance vs. Clinical Significance in Neuropsychological Assessment